VickyTung/troolr/README.md

 Best of luck and thanks for your intrest in troolr.

-© 2018 | Troolr Inc, All Rights Reserved.
+Â© 2018 | Troolr Inc, All Rights Reserved.